maziac/DeZog/documentation/ReverseEngineeringUsage.md

 If you run the program and then manually pause or a breakpoint is reached, DeZog may not be able to show you the previous lines because it simply does not know which addresses have been executed recently.
 In such cases, you will see the disassembly directly from the current PC without any previous lines.
-But of course, you often want to know how we got here.
+But of course, you often want to know how you got here.
 There are a few ways you can deal with this:
-(a) Use 'zsim: the internal simulator keeps a list of the most recently executed addresses used by DeZog for disassembly.
+- a) Use 'zsim: the internal simulator keeps a list of the most recently executed addresses used by DeZog for disassembly.
-b) Use the command '-dasm' in the debug console: Simply specify an address slightly before that of the current PC (program counter). 'dasm' will perform a brute force disassembly.
+- b) Use the command '-dasm' in the debug console: Simply specify an address slightly before that of the current PC (program counter). 'dasm' will perform a brute force disassembly.
 But this only works if the 'dasm' address is not too far away from the current PC.
 And of course it can fail because Z80 commands can be up to 4 bytes long, so you might choose an address somewhere in the middle of a command.
 In that case, try a slightly different address.
 c) Use '-dasm', but also take a look at the callstack and use the address from the callstack.